Dusome v. Canada (Attorney General): Are card games patentable?

 Patenting computer implemented inventions

 On October 2, 2020, I moderated a panel at the Intellectual Property Institute of Canada (IPIC) on Patenting Computer Related Inventions.
-This panel discusssed developments in Canada and the U.S. including the new Choueifaty decision in Canada.
+This panel discussed developments in Canada and the U.S. including the new Choueifaty decision in Canada.
 Panelists were Hugh Mansfield at Lavery and Jerry Selinger at Patterson Sheridan.

 Patent Term Extension